sruddy1/ir-docs-portal/docs/python_to_ods.md

 >> - Navigate to the appropriate directory
 >> - Click `New`
 >
-> - Set up Connection by copy-pasting the following python code
+> - Set up Connection by copy-pasting and running the following python code
+>> <mark>Note: update user and password as needed.</mark>
 > ```python
 > from sqlalchemy import create_engine
 >